 Mara Ngenche Safari Camp: Our full report

-Our viewNgenche is a small tented camp, but not hosted which makes it a rather unusual property for the Mara.
-The staff here are exceptionally friendly and the manager very approachable – but guests have a higher degree of independence than many of the other places we feature of this size.
-This, twinned with the old fashioned style of the rooms makes it suitable for those who want a bit more autonomy but without having to opt for a large hotel like property.
+Ngenche is a small tented camp, but unusually for the Mara, it is not hosted.
+The staff here are exceptionally friendly and the manager very approachable, but guests have a higher degree of independence than at many of the other places we feature of this size.
+This, twinned with the old-fashioned style of the rooms, makes it suitable for those who want a bit more autonomy but without having to opt for a large hotel-like property.

 Food & drink

 - Food quality